lorrainea/Seedability/ReadME.md

 <img src="https://github.com/lorrainea/Seedability/blob/main/data/synthetic/map-ont_seedability.png" width="500" height="280" />
 </p>

-The results above show that for datasets ranging from 200bp-15000bp in length and a range of divergences from 5%-25%, the average alignment identity between 100 sequence pairs is higher when using the results output by Seedability along with Minimap2, in comparison to when using the default values of Minimap2.
-Note that some alignment identities are empty when using the default values of Minimap2.
+The results above show that for datasets ranging from 100bp-15000bp in length and a range of divergences from 5%-25%, the average alignment identity between 100 sequence pairs is higher when using the results output by Seedability along with Minimap2, in comparison to when using the default values of Minimap2.
+Note that some sequences are unmapped when using the default values of Minimap2.

 <b>License</b>: GNU GPLv3 License; Copyright (C) 2022 Lorraine A.K.
 Ayad, Rayan Chikhi and Solon P. Pissis.